 |2022 DATES||SPOTS LEFT||BOOKINGS||GTD DEPART|

-Only a 30% deposit is required to secure your position unless the trek date is within 60 days and then the full payment is required.
-If the trek date is not guaranteed to depart yet, please do not book flights or pre-trek accommodation until we have confirmed the date as guaranteed in the box.
-Your funds will be held in our adventure holding account until guaranteed.
+Only a 30% deposit is required to secure your position unless the departure date is within 60 days, and then the full payment is required.
+If the date is not guaranteed to depart yet, please do not book flights until we have confirmed the date as guaranteed in the box.

-Join us on this 6-day fully supported and professionally guided trek through the iconic Overland Track during the normal trekking season (October – May).
-All treks during the normal season walk north to south from Cradle Mountains to Lake St Clair, which is the opposite of our exclusive winter traverse.
+Join us on this 6-day fully supported, professionally guided adventure through the iconic Overland Track during the regular walking season (October – May).
+All walks during the regular season walk north to south from Cradle Mountains to Lake St Clair, opposite our exclusive winter traverse.

-The normal season of warmer months can deliver some of the best weather opportunities to explore this spectacular region fully.
-Many native flora and fauna that inhabit this world-class wilderness area thrive and are very active in warmer conditions.
-Each day will bring a new adventure and experience as you traverse through the ever-changing and beautiful landscapes to your new overnight camp.
+The regular season of warmer months can deliver some of the best weather opportunities to explore this spectacular region fully.
+Many native flora and fauna inhabiting this world-class wilderness area thrive and are active in warmer conditions.
+Each day will bring a new adventure and experience as you traverse the ever-changing and beautiful landscapes as you make your way to your new overnight camp.

-While there are some long days of walking, rough track sections and challenging climbs, this Overland Track trek is graded moderate.
-Most of the trek is on established tracks and boardwalks that are suitable for adventurous and relatively fit people, as well as the healthy first-timers looking to get into more serious trekking.
-Given the Overland Track is one of Australia’s most beautiful and iconic wilderness multi-day walks, you will take home many unforgettable memories, as well as make some new lifelong trekking friendships.
+While there are some long days of walking, rough track sections and challenging climbs, this Overland Track adventure is graded moderate.
+Most of the walk is on established tracks and boardwalks suitable for adventurous and relatively fit people and healthy first-timers looking to get into more serious overnight walks.
+Given the Overland Track is one of Australia’s most beautiful and iconic wilderness multi-day walks, you will take home many unforgettable memories, as well as make some new lifelong adventure friendships.